- Poor balance.

 - Poor fine and gross motor skills; for example, difficulties with throwing and catching a ball, skipping, or riding a bike.

 - Sensitive to touch; even a label in a t-shirt may itch.
 Finds some clothes uncomfortable.

 - Upset when having hair or teeth brushed, or nails and hair cut.

-- Clumsy; falls often or bump into things.
+- Clumsiness; falls often or bump into things.

 - Difficulty with reading, writing, speech.

 - Confusion with regards to right and left, for instance which hand to use.

 - Slow to learn to dress themselves.

 - Signs of being easily frightened